ankush-me/SynthText/README.md

 - @gachiemchiep has adapted for Japanese [here](https://github.com/gachiemchiep/SynthText).
 - @gungui98 has adapted for Vietnamese [here](https://github.com/gungui98/SynthText).
 - @youngkyung has adapted for Korean [here](https://github.com/youngkyung/SynthText_kr).
+- @kotomiDu has developed an interactive UI for generating images with text [here](https://github.com/kotomiDu/GameSynthText).

 ### Further Information
 Please refer to the paper for more information, or contact me (email address in the paper).